Little Book Farmers Privacy Policy

 • For system administration purposes and for internal operations (including troubleshooting, data analysis, and testing) to ensure the Services operate properly.

-• To ensure that our Services are safe and secure.
+• For security purposes, to ensure that our Services are safe and secure.

 • For age screening purposes.